Eccentric-Anomalies/tungsten-moon-site/docs/demo/demo_howtofly.md

 When the ship is leaning forward, the main engine thrust and the weight are not balanced.
 Some of the thrust force is directed in the forward direction.
 A physicist would say that *the thrust vector now has a forward component*.
 The forward part of the thrust, though small, will make the ship accelerate in the forward direction.
 Its forward speed increases.

-![Sky Dart moving forward after pitching forwward](/assets/images/demo/skydart_moveforward.svg) *Sky Dart pitches forward using attitude control thrusters*
+![Sky Dart moving forward after pitching forwward](/assets/images/demo/skydart_moveforward.svg) *Sky Dart accelerates forward because its thrust direction is partly forward*

 Because the ship is leaning, the *vertical component* of the main engine thrust isn't as large as it used to be.
 If the ship was hovering before, it will begin to accelerate downward at the same time that it accelerates forward.
 Because of this, you have to increase the main thrust slightly to hold your hovering altitude while accelerating forward.